Calliari/docker-containers/README.md

-How to use a docker contatiner
+How to use a docker container

-In this repo there contatiners for diffent purposes and tests
+In this repo there containers for different purposes and tests

 Clone this repo, change to the directory where the Dockerfile is sitting and spin up the container.

 ### Sample useful docker commands
 ```
-docker build -t friendlyname .                # Create image using this directory's Dockerfile with a tag "friendlyname"
+docker build -t friendlyname .                # Create an image using this directory's Dockerfile with the tag "friendlyname"
 docker run -p 4000:80 friendlyname            # Run "friendlyname" mapping port 4000 to 80
 docker run -d -p 4000:80 friendlyname         # Same thing, but in detached mode
 docker run --name server1 --hostname server1  # Run the container with name "server1" and add the hostname to the container as "server1"